Insights

 Oops!
 Something went wrong while submitting the form.

-There’s really nothing more compelling than watching a performer do just that on stage.
-Their thoughts come to life, their ideas unfold before them in real time, and they experience their story with their audience.
-It’s fascinating and beautiful—and when you use present- tense storytelling, you can experience it too.
+There’s really nothing more compelling than watching someone perform a masterful story onstage.
+Their thoughts come to life, their ideas unfold in real time, and they experience their story with their audience.
+It’s fascinating and beautiful—when you use present-tense storytelling, you can deliver an experience your audience will never forget.

 Storytelling Goal #2: Engage the senses.